The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Data description

 Since the aim of the paper is to investigate the effect of weather conditions on the application of fertilizer, the explanatory variable of interest must be an indicator of their variation.
 We limit the analysis to dryness and wetness given the availability of reliable indexes measuring these conditions that further have the advantage to be computed at the same spatial level as our dependent variable.
 Different indexes with the ability to measure them are present in the literature and are potentially suitable for our analysis.
 Among them, we have the \href{https://crudata.uea.ac.uk/cru/data/drought/}{self-calibrated Palmer Severity Drought Index} (scPSDI) \citep{wells04}, the \href{https://iridl.ldeo.columbia.edu/maproom/Global/Precipitation/SPI.html}{Standardized Precipitation Index} (SPI) \citep{mckee93} and the \href{http://spei.csic.es/database.html}{Standardized Precipitation and Evapotranspiration Index} (SPEI) \citep{vicente10}.
-Our choice is the SPEI, that, having being chronologically proposed as last, it tries to combine the strength points of the previous two indexes \citep{vicente10}.
+The scPSDI is a refinement of the Palmer Drought Severity Index (PDSI) \citep{palmer65}, one of the most widespread indexes used in drought related studies.
+The PDSI allows to measure both wetness and dryness -- positive values for the former and negative for the latter -- being based on the supply and demand concept of the water balance equation.
+This implies that it encompasses prior precipitation, moisture supply, run-off and evaporation demand at the surface level \citep{vicente10}.
+However, it has the drawbacks of being very sensitive to the temporal and spatial locations of calibration, of being scarcely comparable among different areas and of being rather subjective in relating drought conditions to the values of the index.
+A partial solution is provided by the scPDSI, that automatically calibrates the behaviour of the index at any location by replacing empirical constants in the index computation with dynamically calculated values \citep{wells04}.
+This process of self calibration increases the spatial comparability and reduces the subjectivity in evaluating extremes, but the index still retains the shortcomings of a strong autoregressive nature and a fixed time scale \citep{vicente10}.
+The SPI eliminates this last problem, but, on the other side, it only considers precipitation, disregarding other important characteristics such as temperature, evapotranspiration, wind speed and the capacity of soil to retain moisture.
+Finally, the SPEI, proposed more recently, tries to take into account these last elements and to combine the strength points of the previous indexes \citep{vicente10}.
+For these reasons, we decided to use this last index in our analysis.